Xurape/SHT-VIP/README.md

 3. Drop all the content inside the latest's release file on your server.
 4. All done and ready to go.

+**NOTE**: Plugin was made only to work with MySQL, I don't know if sqlite is supported here tho

 # Cvars

 * sm_sht_abrirmenuronda-> "1" - "1 - Opens Menu every round for VIP players when enabled.
 0 - Do not open any menu."